thirtyj/FISH460-Spring2025/data/README.md

-# Project Synopsis
+# Data

-Write an overview of your project here.
-Should include quick background about the applied relevance of your work, hypotheses, objectives, experimental design, and a summary of your findings. *No more than 500 words.*
+Host all of your data in this directory.
+This could include excel or .csv files as well as photos of your experiment.